chrplr/PCBS/slides/2023-PROG201/lecture1.md

 **Evaluation**: PASS/FAIL based on:

-    * the realisation of a project (each student must provide a running, clean, code, corectly documented on github)
+   * The realisation of a project (each student must provide a running, clean, code, corectly documented on github)

-    * Attendance: you must be present at each lecture (it is possible to be absent exceptionnaly, with excuse) and send us your code at the end of each lecture  (in a zip file with you name and the number of the lecture)
+   * Attendance.
+We expect you to be present at each lecture (it is possible to be absent exceptionnaly, with excuse) and to send us your code at the end of each lecture  (in a zip file with PCBS_xx_your_name.zip where xx is the number of the lecture)

 ---